maning/birds-mpbx-gljs/popup_cluster.md

 ```

-This code uses the [step expressions](https://docs.mapbox.com/mapbox-gl-js/style-spec/#expressions-step)
+The above code uses the [step expressions](https://docs.mapbox.com/mapbox-gl-js/style-spec/#expressions-step)
 to style clustered points with three types of circles:

 * Blue, 20px circles when point count is less than 50
 * Yellow, 30px circles when point count is between 50 and 100
-* Pink, 40px circles when point count is greater than or equal to 150
+* Pink, 40px circles when point count is greater than or equal to 100

 * Save your `index.html` and open the file in your browser.